John-R-Wallace-NOAA/rgit/README.md

         gitUserName = gitName, gitUserEmail = gitEmail, deleteRepoAfterPush = TRUE,
         verbose = FALSE)

-    # A normal call with defaults
+    # If an argument is used, the full name needs to be given
-     gitPush(git.R, subDir = 'R')  # Full argument name 'subDir' used
+    gitPush(git.R, subDir = 'R')

 Verbose output with 2 files (git.R & gitPush.R) being pushed and the default removal of the cloned repo: